Resources, Applications and Techniques

 Once uploaded, the region polygons

-will become part of your organization's portfolio of shapes.
+will become part of your group's portfolio of shapes.

 There are two immediate benefits: